- Before going to hospital

 - Will there be charges from other specialists involved in my treatment?
 How can I get an estimate of these?

-As well as considering your care or a procedure, out of pocket costs associated with care should be confirmed.
-To stop any bill shock, talk to your specialist about costs and fees.
+As well as considering your care or a procedure, out of pocket costs associated with care should be confirmed before going into hospital.
+Talk to your specialist about costs and fees to avoid any potential out of pocket costs.

 How to check your out of pocket costs before seeing a specialist

-- Check your level of cover with Frank to make sure hospital stay and surgery are covered.
+- Check your level of cover with Frank to make sure hospital stay and procedure is covered.

 - Check the Government’s out of pocket guide to find what providers charge for the service.